Turtwiggy/game_engine/Readme.md

 ```

 note: Not used vcpkg.json as it seems
-to slow down build time with the vscode c++ extension
+to slow down build time by ~5s as the vscode c++ extention
-by rechecking dependencies with every build adding ~5s.
+seems to reload / check dependencies when building ( every time )

 ### Develop